 “The major is distinct in that it focuses on health, the integration of non-science aspects of health, and the inclusion of a hands-on experience to create a uniquely packaged undergraduate experience,” said Heckman.
 “The hands-on, experiential learning component helps students acquire and hone skills and develop professional connections that will help them excel in graduate or professional studies and future careers.”

 The major is distinct in that it focuses on health, the integration of non-science aspects of health, and the inclusion of a hands-on experience to create a uniquely packaged undergraduate experience." – Kari Heckman

-St. Lawrence’s new biomedical sciences, digital media and film, data science, and finance majors, and post-baccalaureate pre-med curriculum are a result of the Experience St. Lawrence: The Task Force on Institutional Structure, Policy, and Planning, which was created in December 2019 with the charge of reimagining a liberal arts education in the 21st century and recommending a pathway to position St. Lawrence as a leader among its peers for decades to come.
+St. Lawrence’s new biomedical sciences, digital media and film, data science, and finance majors are a result of the Experience St. Lawrence: The Task Force on Institutional Structure, Policy, and Planning, which was created in December 2019 with the charge of reimagining a liberal arts education in the 21st century and recommending a pathway to position St. Lawrence as a leader among its peers for decades to come.
 The process enlisted the expertise of numerous Laurentians across disciplines and divisions, and the new majors are part of several inspiring academic programming recommendations made by the Task Force.

 In addition to Heckman, other faculty and staff who helped develop the program include Professor of Biology and Psychology Ana Estevez, Professor of Biology Joe Erlichman, and Biology Academic Support Specialist Jane Kring.

-Students can declare the biomedical sciences major in Fall 2022.
+Students can declare a biomedical sciences major in Fall 2022.